 www.blike.co.uk

-The Volt Pulse LS is a lightweight aluminium eBike with modernised yet classical looks brought forward into the modern world.
+The Volt Pulse LS is a lightweight aluminium eBike which combines a modern and classical look.
 With a cleverly hidden battery and pannier rack to help you carry all you need for up to 96km.
 The other really smart bits are the Shimano 8 Speed Alivio gears, comfort saddle, and convenient frame design for easy mount and dismount.

 Pros